andyqwartz/SERENDIPPO_WEBSITE/_posts/2024-2-2-June-Cavlan.md

 <h3>Preamble: A Singular Musical Discovery and Analytical Context</h3>

 Equipped with perfect pitch and extensive training in music history and jazz, enriched by several years of professional experience in a French jazz club where I held various roles (reception, contract signing, artist management), I have had the opportunity to analyze a wide variety of contemporary jazz interpretations.
-It was in this context that I discovered June Cavlan through two distinct interpretations of "Johanna" from Stephen Sondheim's musical *Sweeney Todd*.
+It was in this context that I discovered <strong>June Cavlan</strong> through two distinct interpretations of "<strong>Johanna</strong>" from <strong>Stephen Sondheim</strong>'s musical <strong>Sweeney Todd</strong>.

-This award-winning artist, a singer, arranger, and teacher based in New York since 2023, is rapidly establishing herself as a rising figure in the contemporary New York jazz scene.
-A multiple Downbeat Magazine award winner (2019-2022) and recipient of the Best Undergraduate Jazz Vocalist award in 2022, she recently released her debut album, "A Portrait of June," on La Reserve Records, where she showcases not only her vocal talent but also her remarkable arranging abilities, having orchestrated every moment of the album.
+This award-winning artist, a singer, arranger, and teacher based in <strong>New York</strong> since 2023, is rapidly establishing herself as a rising figure in the contemporary New York jazz scene.
+A multiple <strong>Downbeat Magazine</strong> award winner (2019-2022) and recipient of the <strong>Best Undergraduate Jazz Vocalist</strong> award in 2022, she recently released her debut album, "<strong>A Portrait of June</strong>," on <strong>La Reserve Records</strong>, where she showcases not only her vocal talent but also her remarkable arranging abilities, having orchestrated every moment of the album.

 Her musical journey, rooted in classical training (voice, piano, French horn) and enriched by jazz and musical theater, flourished at the University of Miami's Frost School of Music, where she earned a full scholarship to study Jazz Vocal Performance.
 Currently pursuing her master's degree at the Manhattan School of Music while maintaining an active career as both teacher and performer, she collaborates with renowned musicians such as Emmet Cohen, Bryan Carter, and Benny Benack III.
 Her cover of "Johanna," traditionally performed by male voices, brings a new resonance while respecting the original complexity of Sondheim's composition.